Undergraduate Course Catalog 2014-2015

 Since human behavior is shaped by social factors, the subject matter of sociology ranges from the intimate family to the hostile mob; from organized crime to religious cults; from the divisions of race, gender, and social class to the shared beliefs of a common culture.

 Majoring in sociology provides a solid, multifaceted foundation in the liberal arts, including analytical thinking and writing, and skills in collecting and analyzing data.
 Students learn diverse theoretical approaches to the social world and acquire tools for conducting and understanding social science research.
-The wide range of substantive areas taught in the UNH Department of Sociology includes courses concentrating on family and work; environmental sociology; social policy; inequalities of race, class, and gender; criminology, social control, and deviant behavior; medical sociology; and religion.
+The wide range of substantive areas taught in the UNH Department of Sociology include courses concentrating on family and work; environmental sociology; social policy; inequalities of race, class, and gender; criminology, social control, and deviant behavior; medical sociology; and religion.

 Undergraduate training in sociology is an excellent background for a variety of careers, including the business world, where majors might work in marketing and sales or human resources; government and nonprofit services, where majors might work in education, health services, social welfare, criminal justice; and research.
 An undergraduate degree in sociology is also excellent preparation for graduate work in law, social work, criminal justice, counseling, public administration, public health, business administration, urban planning, or further studies in sociology.

-To declare a major in sociology, students must have completed at least one introductory level sociology course with a grade of C or better.
+To declare a major in sociology, students must have completed at least one introductory-level sociology course with a grade of C or better.
 New students who declare the major upon admission to UNH must enroll in SOC 400 during their first semester and earn a grade of C to maintain status in the program.

 Majors must complete a minimum of 40 semester credits in sociology courses with grades of C- or better in each course and a GPA of 2.0 or better in sociology courses.
 SOC 400, 502, 599, 601, and 611 are required.
 At least two of the additional five major courses must be at the 600 or 700 level (upper-level electives).
 Majors may meet the Discovery Program capstone requirement by completing SOC 611.
 Both SOC 502 and 599 are prerequisites for SOC 601; SOC 599 must be completed no later than the junior year and is a prerequisite for majors taking 600- and 700-level courses.
 SOC 595 can be used to fulfill one lower-level elective or SOC 699 can be used to fulfill one upper-level elective.
 Courses taken to complete the major requirements cannot be used to satisfy Discovery category requirements.
 SOC 599 can be used to satisfy both a major requirement and the Inquiry Discovery requirement.
 (Statistics courses taken in other disciplines are generally not acceptable as a substitute for SOC 502.)